affinis-lab/traffic-light-detection-module/README.md

 Module for detecting traffic lights in the [CARLA autonomous driving simulator](http://carla.org/)  (version: 0.8.4).

 - Model for objection detection is based on tiny yolov2
-- Training started with pretrained weights
+- Training started with yolov2 coco pretrained weights
 - It was first trained on the LISA traffic light detection dataset (~5800 images), and after that on the dataset collected from the CARLA simulator by myself (~1800 images).